 It is among the largest aerospace manufacturers and defense contractors in the world.
 Boeing is the largest exporter in the United States by dollar value.

-In addition to Lockheed Martin, Northrop Grumman, and Raytheon, Boeing has a vested interest in the United States’ war posture and policy.
+In addition to Lockheed Martin, Northrop Grumman, and Raytheon, Boeing has a vested interest in protecting the free world, specifically the U.S.

 In 2020, approximately 30% of Boeing’s revenue ($27.4 billion) came from its Defense, Space, and Security segment in the form of government contracts.